 Robert “Ernest” Thwaites, a young schoolmaster, emigrated from Yorkshire to Australia in 1911 to take up a teaching post in Brisbane.
 His brother Francis emigrated to the USA and his brother Jack emigrated to Canada.
-They were part of a flood of young men seeking a better future than was offered to them in the England of a century ago.
+They were part of a flood of young British men seeking a better future than was offered to them in the England or Scotland of a century ago.

 Ernest’s descendants are now into the fifth generation, contributing to Australian life in many different ways.
 Francis’ descendants in USA are also in their fifth generation.
-We have only just established contact with Jack’s grandson in Canada, so hoping for more information about later generations – there are a good number of that family in Western Canada.
+We have established contact with Jack’s grandson in Canada, and hoping for more information about later generations – there are a good number of that family in Western Canada.

 The online interactive trees work with a mouse and PC, but not with touch-screens.
 The way to find your way around is:

 - Drag the tree around on the screen to bring more branches into view.

 - Click on a name to bring up more information on that individual.

 - Click on the mannikin icon () beside a person’s name to display a tree showing that person’s ancestors and descendants.

 There were Thwaites families in Australia before Ernest, and others have arrived since.
 But people still seem to find the name unusual.
 “Tveit” is a Scandinavian word for a piece of land cleared for agriculture – a field.
 Spelled “thwaite” or in several other ways, the word is common in place names and family names in parts of northern England invaded and settled by the Vikings about 1000 years ago.
 See more on Thwaites name origins here.

 Can you help?

 If you are connected to, or interested in, the family connections of Robert Ernest Thwaites , you are welcome to submit links with a brief description to the webmaster of this site.